serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/LabelWidthAttribute.md

 # LabelWidthAttribute class
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

-Determines label with of target property, and optionally the properties following it until another of this attribute is used.
+Determines the label width of the target property, and optionally the properties following it until another of this attribute is used.

 ```csharp
 [AttributeUsage(AttributeTargets.All)]